cx-duan/Task1_Weather_API_Test/README.md

 <b> Potential issue with the HTTP certificate.</b> \
 You may need to: add the certificate to JDK cacerts keystore \
 Certificate file is already saved in the project in: \src\main\resources \
-Locate the cacert file in: $JAVA_HOME/lib/security \ Run KeyTool on command prompt as user with permission \
+Locate the cacert file in: $JAVA_HOME/lib/security \
+Run KeyTool on command prompt as user with permission \
-keytool -import -storepass changeit -noprompt -alias test -keystore cacerts -trustcacerts -file [copy certificate file path] \
+keytool -import -storepass changeit -noprompt -alias test -keystore cacerts -trustcacerts -file [copy certificate file path]

+<strong> API Test Run: </strong>
+- Get Response Time
+- Get Response Body
+- Get Response Status
+- Get Response Headers
+- Validate Response parameters are not null
+- Validate specific values are not null